dunamismax/Python-Hypermedia/README.md

 ## About This Project

 This monorepo is a collection of Python web applications that demonstrate a modern, server-rendered approach to web development.
-Each application is a standalone project with its own dependencies and environment, but all share a common set of tools and a unified development workflow.
+Each application is a standalone project with its own dependencies and environment, but all share a common set of tools and a unified development workflow based on **The Python Hypermedia Stack**.

 The primary goal is to provide a structured and scalable environment for building web applications with a focus on performance, developer experience, and minimal frontend complexity.